sampotts/plyr/readme.md

 <script>plyr.setup();</script>
 ```

-This will look for all elements with the `plyr` classname and setup plyr on each element found.
+This will look for all elements with the specified container classname (default is `plyr`) and setup plyr on each element found.
 You can specify other options, including a different selector hook below.
+The container classname will be added to the specified element(s) if it is not already present (for the CSS).

-You can initialise the player a few other ways:
+You can initialize the player a few other ways:

 Passing a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList):
 ```javascript